Joshua-Ho-Gwok-Hin/Joshua-Ho-Gwok-Hin/README.md

 Other external links:
 - https://joshua.hgh.sg (My Portfolio in Music and other media production)
 - https://sgclassicalguitar.xyz (One of my websites.
-Operation ceased 🥲)
+Update ceased 🥲)